-Handguns Use High Pressure Water
+Handguns Use High Pressure Water High pressure water can cause serious injury or death.

 - Wear appropriate safety equipment including: Waterproof apparel, protective boots, insulated gloves, safety glasses or goggles, hearing protection (ear plugs and/ or ear muffs) and a hard hat with a face shield. - Never point the handgun at or near a person or animal. - Bleed pressure from handgun by shutting off water pump pressure and pressing the trigger before disconnecting from high pressure connection. - Use handgun and connection supplied with the unit; never use common low pressure handguns or connectors with the high pressure system.